tor4z/flex_bison_sel/README.md

 6. Default action $$ = $1 for rules with no explicit action.

 7. Bison starts the numbers for named tokens at 258

+8. Enabling Traces

+There are several means to enable compilation of trace facilities:

+* the macro YYDEBUG
+* the option -t (POSIX Yacc compliant)
+* the option --debug (Bison extension)
+* the directive ‘%debug’
+* the variable ‘parse.trace’

+We suggest that you always enable the trace option so that debugging is always possible.

+Once you have compiled the program with trace facilities, the way to request a trace is to store a nonzero value in the variable yydebug.
+You can do this by making the C code do it (in main, perhaps), or you can alter the value with a C debugger.